 Privilege has nothing to do with how hard you work, or even what you deserve.

 Among the many complexities we are confronting in our fist-flying, partisan online discourse, this is a translation issue.
-If you’re someone telling someone they’re privileged and you can’t understand why they get frustrated or tune you out, or if you’re someone who has been called privilege and don’t understand why they ignore how hard you work, stop to consider for a moment.
+If you’re telling someone they’re privileged and you can’t understand why they get frustrated or tune you out, pause for a moment.
+Likewise, if you’re someone who has been called privileged and don’t understand why they ignore how hard you work, stop to consider.

 Privilege is being able to make choices.
 Success is being happy with those choices.